monome/docs/grid/studies/seamstress/seamstress-orientation.md

 - `screen.key(char, modifiers, is_repeat, state)`: callback executed when the user types a key into the GUI window

+For a fully-developed example, run `seamstress -e plasma`.
-To test-drive these functions, we recommend running this small example script:
+To simply test-drive these functions, here is a small example script:

 ```lua
 -- example: display keyboard input